Managed control planes (MCPs) are Crossplane control plane environments that are fully managed by Upbound. Upbound manages:

 OIDC) to authenticate to Upbound managed control planes without credentials.
 OIDC lets your managed control plane exchange short-lived tokens directly with your cloud provider.
-To learn how to configure a Crossplane Provider on managed control plane to use Upbound’s OIDC, read the Knowledge Base documentation.
+Read how to connect managed control planes to external services to learn more.

-The Upbound Console can’t edit ProviderConfigs.
-To edit ProviderConfigs on your managed control plane, connect to the MCP directly by following the previous instructions on connecting directly to an MCP.
+Upbound authentication.
+To edit these ProviderConfigs on your managed control plane, connect to the MCP directly by following the instructions in the previous section.

 Upbound automatically captures snapshots of an MCP state every 24 hours.
 These backups aren’t directly available to users.
 Contact Upbound Support to restore a backup.